A very brief history of Toxteth:

 The group never found national record success, despite further releases with Fontana, Page One, Decca and RCA and strong singles such as ‘Man Without A Face’.
 They disbanded in 1975.

-Eddie Amoo joined a Liverpool soul group, The Real Thing, started by his brother Chris and finally found UK chart success in June 1976 with ‘You To Me Are Everything’ which topped the charts, it also reached No. 5 on its re-release in April 1986.
+Eddie Amoo joined Liverpool soul group, The Real Thing, started by his younger brother Chris and finally found UK chart success in June 1976 with ‘You To Me Are Everything’ which topped the charts, it also reached No. 5 on its re-release in April 1986.
 (Bill Harry - Birth of Mersey beat)

 "The situation concerning the Chants, if it wasn't so serious would be laughable.
 Their musical arranger on Pye Records, who they signed for after leaving Brian Epstein, was later to be a co-writer of the theme tune to "Neighbours."
 In the UK, there were no Motown, Stax, Atco equivalents, so Black artists were given material to record that was contrary to their own musical aesthetic, yet blue-eyed White boys were given R'n'B records to cover.
 These details tend to get lost and do not fit easily into the streamlined story of Mersey Beat.
 Closer inspection of what happened to the Chants, the Valentinos and others discloses problems around the musical industry and individuals linked with it at every level.
 The Musical industry would hardly have gone out of its way to market these bands, when the Black community in Liverpool had suffered continual exclusion from spheres of cultural life over a long period of time.
 Waste of talent?"
 (Internet poster : Londonstyle)